AdilAhmadov/upworkch5/README.md

-# Shell Template
+# Crestron CH5 UI Project

-The shell template uses CH5 library and Vanilla Javascript which helps to kick-start your project to build fast, robust, and adaptable web apps with little changes.
+The uses CH5 library and Vanilla Javascript which helps to kick-start your project to build fast, robust, and adaptable web apps with little changes.
 The project can be deployed on TSW Panels, Android and iOS devices.

 ## See www.crestron.com/developer for documentation

 https://www.crestron.com/developer

-# Shell Template
+# Crestron CH5 UI Project

 The project have dependencies that require nodejs(https://nodejs.org), together with NPM.